Aviation

 Other Honors Opportunities

-Honors students enrolled in AMT 442 Aviation Law and Regulations will automatically receive honors credit without needing to complete an honors contract.
+Honors students enrolled in AMT 442 Aviation Law and Regulations will automatically receive honors credit without needing to complete an honors enrichment contract.

 College